adaltas/node-csv/doc/columns.md

 in the write options, it will default to the one present in the read options.

-When working with fields, the `transform` method and the `data` events receive their `data` parameter as an object instead of an array where the keys are the field names.
+When working with fields, the `transform` method and the `data` events receive the `row` parameter as an object instead of an array where the keys are the field names.

 ```javascript